You won’t want to compromise on cost when it comes to a new ERP solution.

 Of course, this poses a major challenge for organisations of all sizes.
 Businesses’ must ensure their staff adopt a method of good practice that protects the integrity of their system going forward.

 With this in mind, we’ve put together some hints and tips on how we think you can get end users on board and ensure the ERP solution you select is fully utilised.

-Get buy in from the workforce right from the start
+Get buy in from the workforce early

 Don’t firefight bad habits as they arise.
 Instead, take a proactive approach from the start.